-Asset-backed securities - Asset-backed securities are valued using observable trades, when available.
-Certain assetbacked securities are valued using models where inputs to the model are directly observable in the market, or can be derived principally from or corroborated by observable market data.
-These asset-backed securities are categorized as Level II.
-Other asset-backed securities, which are principally collateralized by residential mortgages, have experienced low volumes of executed transactions resulting in less observable transaction data.
-Certain asset-backed securities collateralized by residential mortgages are valued using cash flow models that utilize unobservable inputs including credit default rates, prepayment rates, loss severity and valuation yields.
-As judgment is used to determine the range of these inputs, these asset-backed securities are categorized as Level III.
+Mortgage-backed securities - Mortgage-backed securities are valued using observable trades, when available.
+Certain mortgage-backed securities are valued using models where inputs to the model are directly observable in the market, or can be derived principally from or corroborated by observable market data.
+These mortgage-backed securities are categorized as Level II.
+Other mortgage-backed securities, which are principally collateralized by residential mortgages, have experienced low volumes of executed transactions resulting in less observable transaction data.
+Certain mortgage-backed securities collateralized by residential mortgages are valued using cash flow models that utilize unobservable inputs including credit default rates, prepayment rates, loss severity and valuation yields.
+As judgment is used to determine the range of these inputs, these mortgage-backed securities are categorized as Level III.

 U.S. government agency securities - U.S. government agency securities include agency debt bonds and mortgage bonds.
 Agency debt bonds are valued by using either direct price quotes or price quotes for comparable bond securities and are categorized as Level II.
 Mortgage bonds include bonds secured by mortgages, mortgage pass-through securities, agency collateralized mortgage-obligation ("CMO") securities and agency interest-only securities.
-Mortgage pass-through securities, cMO securities and interest-only securities are valued using recently executed observable trades or other observable inputs, such as prepayment speeds and therefore are generally categorized as Level II.
-Mortgage bonds are valued using observable market inputs, such as market yields ranging from 49-947 basis points ("bps") on spreads over U.S. treasury securities, or models based upon prepayment expectations ranging from 37-460 Public Securities Association ("PSA") prepayment levels.
+Mortgage pass-through securities, CMO securities and interest-only securities are valued using recently executed observable trades or other observable inputs, such as prepayment speeds and therefore are generally categorized as Level II.
+Mortgage bonds are valued using observable market inputs, such as market yields ranging from 200-300 basis points ("bps") on spreads over U.S. treasury securities, or models based upon prepayment expectations ranging from 14%-16% conditional prepayment rate ("CPR").
 These securities are categorized as Level II.